-Assessments for the development of this sub-county/ ward climate change adaptation plan were guided by the National Framework for Climate Change Vulnerability Risk Assessment.
-Before identifying appropriate climate change adaptation actions, there is a need to understand the local risks and vulnerabilities including the most vulnerable economic sectors, social groups and communities for efficient and effective planning to improve adaptive capacity of the communities.
-Through participatory climate change vulnerability risk assessment, the climate change risks, hazards and exposures were identified, measured (quantified), and analysed.
-Through a participatory climate change action planning process, findings from climate change vulnerability risk assessment were used to guide the development of the Ward and County Climate Change Action Plan 2023-2027.
+Assessments for the development of this Sub-County/ Ward Climate Change Adaptation Plan were guided by the National Framework for Climate Change Vulnerability Risk Assessment.
+Before identifying appropriate climate change adaptation actions, there is a need to understand the local risks and vulnerabilities including the most vulnerable economic sectors, social groups and communities.
+This can be achieved through a vulnerability assessment, which is a process of identifying, measuring (quantifying) and analysing vulnerability to climate change and hazards.
+The Ward and County Climate change vulnerability risk assessment led to the development of the Ward and County Climate Change Action Plan 2023-2028.

 The plan identifies sectoral adaptation needs and details specific sectoral actions plans, key implementing partners and indicative costs.
 The plan is complementary and consistent with existing strategies of the National Climate Change Response Strategy 2010 (NCCRS), National Climate Change Action Plan 2018-2022, as well as county development and economic plans, principally the Turkana County Integrated Development Plan (CIDP) 2018-2022, County Climate Change Policy 2021, Act 2021, Financial Regulation, and the County Annual Development Plans 2021.
-Data was collected using key informant interviews (KIIs), and focus group discussion (FGDs) in each Ward, and review of relevant literature that include reports, policies, legislations, articles and books.